How Pulp got into tabloid trouble over Sorted For E's & Wizz

 Pulp had made Number 2 in the UK with their single Common People in May 1995, and following a memorable appearance at Glastonbury in June, expectations were high for the accompanying album, Different Class, which was due in October.
 However, Jarvis Cocker had quietly morphed from a misfit who had spent the best part of a decade releasing under-appreciated records on a succession of indie labels into a genuine POP star.
 And with that role came some responsibility - as he was about to find out.

 To launch Different Class, Pulp's label Island decided to issue a double A-side featuring two of the strongest songs from the album: Sorted For E's & Wizz and Mis-Shapes.
-The label - and the band - were hedging their bets slightly as Sorted... was a song that was blatantly about drug and would struggle to get airplay, hence the relatively harmless flip side.
+The label - and the band - were hedging their bets slightly as Sorted... was a song that was blatantly about drug - knowing it would struggle to get airplay, they added a relatively harmless flip side.

 The lyric was about the rave scene, undoubtedly, but was more concerned with Cocker's uncertainty at the revelations that the ravers were experiencing on MDMA.
 "Oh, is this the way they say the future's meant to feel?" he ponders, taking on the part of an unwilling raver.
 "Or just twenty thousand people standing in a field?"